Generative Pseudo-Labeling for Pre-Ranking with LLMs: Experiments

 \item \textbf{w/o Historical Consistency}: The historical consistency term ($\rho$) is removed from the confidence weight computation.

 \item \textbf{w/o LLM-Intrinsic Confidence}: The LLM-intrinsic confidence term ($\text{conf}$) is dropped from the confidence weight computation.

 \item \textbf{w/o Actual Labels}: The actual-label loss $\mathcal{L}_{\text{al}}$ (Eq~(\ref{eq:objective})) is removed.
-The model is trained solely on pseudo-labels. \end{itemize} As shown in Table~\ref{tab:Ablation}, every component of GPL is essential: removing any module leads to a consistent performance drop across all metrics.

-\textbf{Effect of pseudo label quality}.
+The model is trained solely on pseudo-labels. \end{itemize} \textbf{Effect of pseudo label quality}.
 In Table~\ref{tab:Ablation}, the first three variants (rows 1–3) assess the contribution of each component in pseudo-label generation.
 Notably, all components are essential: removing any one results in a significant drop in $\text{AUC}^{*}$, indicating degraded pseudo-label quality, which in turn leads to reduced performance of the final ranking model.
 Among these, the \textit{w/o Max-Pooling} variant—replacing max-pooling with mean-pooling—causes the largest degradation, reducing HR@3 by 0.182.
 This supports the intuition that focusing on the single most relevant interest anchor yields more discriminative signals than averaging across all anchors.

 \textbf{Impact of the Confidence}.
 Rows 4–7 in Table~\ref{tab:Ablation} evaluate the role of confidence weighting, which does not affect pseudo-label quality directly but is crucial during joint optimization.
 Specifically, the \textit{w/o Confidence} variant reduces HR@3 from 0.5254 to 0.5215, confirming that calibrating the LLM’s raw outputs is essential for effective pseudo-labeling.
 We further dissect the confidence weighting mechanism into its three uncertainty components.
 Among them, removing Semantic Dispersion causes the largest performance drop, indicating that LLM-generated interest anchors exhibit substantial user-wise variability in semantic coherence.
 Explicitly modeling this dispersion is therefore critical for robust uncertainty estimation.